What is Google Index? If you’ve paid for a website for your business, understanding the basic ‘what’ and ‘how’ of Google indexing is an essential.

 You can also check a Google crawler test to determine how your site is fairing on Google.
 You can type “Google crawler test” on the search engines and choose one of the sites to check how Google sees your site.
 Google also offers Webmaster tools on this subject.

-Summary: A Vital Element for a Successful Website
+What Is Google Index: A Vital Element for a Successful Website

 Checking and maintaining a good Google Index is vital for a successful site.